robb-romans/dotfiles/README.md

 Repository organization:

 - `setup` - setup script that can be used to install or update the dotfiles on your system
-- `Brewfile` - a list of software to install via Homebrew
+- `Brewfile` - a list of software to install via Homebrew into /opt/homebrew
 - `bin/*` - any executable scripts in this directory are added to your `$PATH`
-- `config/*.zsh` - configuration files for ZSH, they are all sourced automatically into any new shell
+- `config/*.zsh` - configuration files for ZSH; they are all sourced automatically into any new shell
 - `functions/*` - zsh functions and autocomplete completion definitions
-- `symlinks/*` - any files ending in `*.symlink` get symlinked by the `./setup` script into your home directory with the suffix removed (e.g. `gitignore.symlink` becomes `~/.gitignore`)
+- `symlinks/*` - any files ending in `*.symlink` get linked by the `./setup` script into your home directory with the suffix removed (e.g. `gitignore.symlink` becomes `~/.gitignore`)

 ## License